isomerpages/moe-zhonghuapri/_about-us/School Facilities.md

 School Facilities
 =================

-**Primary Education Review and Implementation&nbsp;(PERI) Facilities Upgrading @ ZPS_**
+Primary Education Review and Implementation&nbsp;(PERI) Facilities Upgrading @ ZPS_

-MOE has commenced an **upgrading programme at ZPS in December 2015**&nbsp;to provide the school with additional facilities to facilitate engaged learning both in academic and non-academic areas.&nbsp;
+MOE has commenced an upgrading programme at ZPS in December 2015&nbsp;to provide the school with additional facilities to facilitate engaged learning both in academic and non-academic areas.&nbsp;

 The upgrading will result in: